balderdashy/sails-docs/concepts/ORM/Querylanguage.md

 #### 'contains'

 Searches for records where the value for this attribute _contains_ the given string.
-(Case insensitive.)

 ```javascript
 Model.find({